Last updated Feb 24 2021

 People are always asking us about best practices for conversion.
 You know the kind of thing: magic buttons that convert, “killer” copywriting words, winning layouts, etc. Unfortunately, that little box of tricks doesn’t take you very far.
 In fact, it sometimes takes you nowhere.

-The real best practice isn’t a particular type of page element at all.
+The real best practice isn’t a particular type of webpage element at all.
 It’s a well-defined, systematic approach to CRO.
 To see an example, we've published our methodology, which is significantly different from the best practices most people are following.
 It doesn’t involve shoot-from-the-hip guesswork, and it doesn’t have the excitement and appeal of magic buttons.
-It's designed around a simple but powerful mindset: developing an empathic understanding of your visitors and customers.
+It's designed around a simple but powerful mindset: developing an empathic understanding of your website visitors and customers.

 So, when it comes to improving your website, don’t guess what the blockages are.
 Find out.
 The key question is 'Why aren’t visitors converting?'
 The answer typically comes from research in the following core areas: